oceanprotocol/pdr-backend/READMEs/dfbuyer.md

 python pdr_backend/dfbuyer/main.py
 ```

-There are other environment variables that you might want to set, such as the **weekly spending limit**.
-To get more information about them check out the [environment variables documentation](./envvars.md).

 The bot will consume "WEEKLY_SPENDING_LIMIT" worth of assets each week.
 This amount is distributed equally among all DF eligible assets.

 ![flow](https://user-images.githubusercontent.com/25263018/269256707-566b9f5d-7e97-4549-b483-2a6700826769.png)